6 Helpful Boat Storage Ideas & Easy Organization Hacks

 Storing Ingredients in Baskets

 These baskets have been a constant on the boat and during our RV days.
-They allow you to easily pull them out of a tight space to see the contents.
+The handles allow you to easily pull the baskets out of a tight space to see the contents.
 You’ll find things in your fridge and tiny cabinets with little effort.

-Being able to maximize space while still seeing what you have is vital in a small boat galley.
+Maximizing space while being able to see what you have is vital in a small boat galley.

 Storing Small Amounts in Easy Reach